tgulzar64/tgulzar64/README.md

 💞️ I’m open to collaborating on AI, data science, and analytics projects that solve practical business or social problems.
 📫 How to reach me: LinkedIn | Email
 😄 Pronouns: He/Him
-⚡ Fun fact: I enjoy turning complex research ideas into practical AI tools and dashboards that non-technical users can understand.
+⚡ Fun fact: When I’m not working with AI and data, you’ll probably find me watching football, at the gym, or planning my next trip.

 📂 Featured Repositories
 🤖 Topic Modeling on Fast-Charging EV Comments – NLP-based analysis of public sentiment and discussion trends around EV fast charging.